ipfs-examples/js-ipfs-examples/examples/circuit-relaying/README.md

 A circuit relay address is a [multiaddress](https://multiformats.io/multiaddr/) that describes how to either connect to a peer over a relay (or relays), or allow a peer to announce it is reachable over a particular relay or any relay it is already connected to.

-Circuit relay addresses are very flexible and can describe many different aspects of how to esablish the relayed connection.
+Circuit relay addresses are very flexible and can describe many different aspects of how to establish the relayed connection.
 In its simplest form, it looks something like this:

 - `/p2p-circuit/p2p/QmPeer`